-Manchester True Wage: a strong city economy, but commute drag still matters
+Manchester True Wage: a strong city economy, but commute time and costs still matter

 Financial and professional services is a major part of Greater Manchester’s economy, employing around 280,000 people by recent local labour-market estimates.
 But for individual job decisions, the more practical question is how office days, commute time and recurring travel costs affect real hourly pay.